-The choruses get LOUD and are so POWERFUL on the best copies they make a mockery of most of the pressings out there.
+The choruses get LOUD and are so POWERFUL on the best copies of this album that they make a mockery of most of the pressings out there.

-It’s the kind of recording that caused me to pursue Big Stereo Systems driving Big Dynamic Speakers for as long as I can remember.
-You need a lot of piston area to bring the this recording to life, and to get the size of all the instruments to match their real life counterparts.
+It’s the kind of recording that has caused me to pursue Big Stereo Systems driving Big Dynamic Speakers for as long as I can remember.
+You need a lot of piston area to bring the this recording to life, as well as to get the size of all the instruments to match their real life counterparts.

 For that you need big speakers in big cabinets, the kind I’ve been listening to for more than forty years.
 (My last small speaker was given the boot around 1974 or so and I have never looked back.)